NetSpud/wp-css-optimise/readme.md

 ## Why

-You have to pay for plugins such as WP Rocket, and don't neccessarily need all the other features.
+You have to pay for plugins such as WP Rocket, and don't necessarily need all the other features.
 This plugin is designed to be a more lightweight, free alternative.
 It might not be as convienient, but it will do the job.

 ## How